Fiat 500 Hybrid - Interior, design and technology

 One problem that has continuously plagued this generation of 500 is the material quality.
 Some interior plastics are pleasing to the eye and touch, but there’s also some rather nasty door finishes and flimsier trim further down the dash.
 Fit-and-finish isn’t amazing in some areas, either.

 Sat-nav, stereo and infotainment

 The combination of buttons, dials and touchscreen interface means this system is easy enough to use, and the optional sat-nav is clear enough, but it’s far from being the most modern system on today’s market.

 TOP spec cars also get a 7-inch TFT display in the instrument binnacle which displays graphics representing the status of the hybrid powertrain systems.

 In this review

-- 2Engines, performance and driveEasy to drive and fun in the right conditions, but lacks the refinement or dynamic ability of the best city cars
+- 2Engines, performance and driveIt’s easy to drive and fun in the right conditions, but the 500 Hybrid lacks the refinement and dynamic ability of newer city cars

 - 3MPG, CO2 and Running CostsThe 500 Hybrid offers plenty of style, with useful fuel-savings and lower emissions